The Best of Florida Mosquito Control: Dr. George F. O'Meara

 I personally am indebted to George O’Meara.
 Not only has he provided innumerable occasions of support and sound advice to me as the Director of the FMEL, George was instrumental in bringing me to the FMEL as the Director.
 I have known Dr. O’Meara as a friend and colleague for more than 30 years.
 I recall during my interview for the position of FMEL Director George took me aside and told me we were going for coffee at a Beachside Café where he was going to give me the hard sell.
 He laughed in that well known O’Meara chuckle recognizing that no real hard sell was needed.
 You see I was then living in Laramie, Wyoming of all places, and it was apparent I was straining at the leash to come to Vero Beach, Florida to work at the world famous FMEL.
 The job offer was a dream come true for me and Darlene.
 Thank you George for making it happen.

 George came to the FMEL in 1969 straight from his graduate studies at the University of Notre Dame under the late Dr. George B. Craig.
 He has continued pursuing his interests in mosquito biology ever since and we look forward to his continued commitment to Florida Mosquito Control as a Professor Emeritus.
 Anyone who has ever had the good fortune to collaborate with George O’Meara will attest to his unflagging interest and enthusiasm for medical entomology.
-Dr. O’Meara will be honored at a party celebrating his service to Florida to be held at the Florida Medical Entomology Laboratory on June 25, 2010.
-If you wish to attend please contact Yvonne Reese for details at 772-778-7200 ext 120, or email@example.com.
+Dr. O’Meara was honored at a party celebrating his service to Florida at the Florida Medical Entomology Laboratory on June 25, 2010.
 George was hired to work at the FMEL by its first Director Dr. Maurice Provost who would no doubt be very pleased with George’s success.
 The state of Florida is the better for having George O’Meara at the FMEL.
 Congratulations George!

 Florida Medical Entomology Laboratory